NASCAR rules and regulations: Pit road

 During a race, teams must pit several times for refueling and new tires.
 Teams are permitted five crew members over the wall at the start of the race; that consists of two tire changers, one tire carrier, a jackman, and a gas man.
 Once NASCAR gives the OK (usually once the leader begins lapping cars), a 6th crew member is permitted only to service the driver/windshield.
 With the 2018 NASCAR rule changes, the gas man is now not allowed to make any adjustments to the car when refueling it.

 There is an established pit road speed limit for each race.
 Since NASCAR cars do not have speedometers, the first pace lap of each race is run at pit road speed so drivers can get a tachometer reading for pit speed.
 There are a variety of other safety rules (see penalties above) that must be followed.

 At the moment of caution or when there are two laps to go in the stage, pit road is immediately closed.
 NASCAR uses both a light at the end of pit road and a series of cameras to help determine the moment pit road is closed.
 The pits are opened once the field is under control of the pace/safety car unless there is an accident near the entrance/exit or on pit road, in which case the pits will remain closed until NASCAR deems the pits are safe to open.

 After an incident at the June 2015 Chicagoland Xfinity race where the pit flagman waved a green flag but the light at the end of pit road was red, NASCAR added a light to the rear of the pace/safety car to help inform drivers and teams when pit road will be open, and thus removed the flagman from the entrance of pit road.
 NASCAR's official policy is that in the event of a discrepancy, the light at the end of pit road is official.

-Cars sustaining accident damage that cannot be repaired on pit road within six minutes will automatically be removed from the rest of the race.
-Speeding on pit road will see that time reduced by 15 seconds per infraction.
-Further, teams are not allowed to replace bodywork once the race begins (except at certain circuits where certain parts are required).
-Teams using more than five crew members will be penalized 2 laps.
+Cars sustaining accident damage that cannot be repaired on pit road within seven minutes will be taken behind the wall to the garage where it can be repaired and put back out on track where it has three laps to meet minimum speed.
+At road courses and short ovals, if rain tires are used, the minimum speed will be adjusted.